UAF - Pwnable.kr

 }

-The program displays a simple menu and lets us perform one of the following actions in any order we want: 1 - call the method introduce 2 - allocate argv[1]
+The program displays a simple menu and lets us perform one of the following actions in any order we want: 1 - call the method introduce 2 - allocate argv[1] bytes and fill them with the data read from the file argv[2] 3 - delete m and w

 In order to do that we need to understand how introduce is called.
 Let’s have a look to the assembly code for the action number 1: